 Along with these benefits, creating a UX flow template or diagram helps improve customer satisfaction, driving retention rates and improving your bottom line.

 UX diagrams are often completed during the planning stage of the product development cycle.
-Diagrams help organize the interactions that will be available in the completed user interface.
-With user flow charts, you give UX designers an outline for the design stage of the development cycle.
+Diagrams organize the interactions that are available in the final user interface.
+With user flow charts, we give UX designers an outline for the design stage of the development cycle.

 Determine the Needs of Your Users

 The first step in creating a UX flow diagram is to determine the needs of your users.